pointslocal/admin-docs/docs/mediastream_templates.md

 2. Select “New Stream”
 3. Name your new stream (and modify rewrite if desired) and select the desired template to be attached to the Stream:
 4. Select the Stream Designer icon in the row of the stream you wish to create or edit”
-5. You will now see the template you created rendered with dotted boxes in all the locations you made available for dynamic content by including the “<[content-group:X]> tag:
+5. You will now see the template you created rendered with dotted boxes in all the locations you made available for dynamic content by including the ```<[content-group:X]>``` tag:
 6. To insert content into those boxes simply select the desired type represented by the icons available in the top bar and drag the icon to the desired content group box:

 Note: Mousing over the icon will provide explanations of different element types.